akalyasri/sfmlTesting/README.md

-# sfmlTesting
-for PA 9 - battleship using SFML
+PA 9 - battleship using SFML

 This code was designed by ****Akalya Sridharan**** and ****Harish Sridharan****